Last Updated on: January 21, 2023

 Before you head out to explore the city and its wonders, make sure to check this list of the most popular tourist places and attractions in Athens that simply can’t be missing from your to-do list.

-We also include information on how to get to every place we suggest, (by metro, foot, tram, or bus) and of course some options on where to stay near them.
+We also include information on how to get to every place we suggest (by metro, foot, tram, or bus) and, of course, some options on where to stay near them.

 This is a long and detailed article so if you’re in a hurry, use the links below to navigate straight to what you’re looking for.